MulSKIPS/MulSKIPS/mulskips-source/README.md

 !!
 Copyright (C) 2019-2020
-!!   @authors: Ioannis Deretzis, Giuseppe Fisicaro and Antonino La Magna !!
+!!   @authors: Gaetano Calogero, Ioannis Deretzis, Giuseppe Fisicaro and Antonino La Magna !!
 This file is part of the MulSKIPS code.
 !!
 This file is distributed under the terms of the !!
 GNU General Public License, see ~/COPYING file